skipz155/pokedex-weekly-projects/README.md

 ## User Stories

-    User can search by pokemon's name.
+    User can search by pokemon's name and ID (in real time) (done).
-    User can see pokemon's type, sprite, ability, and description.
+    User can see pokemon's type (done), sprite (done), ability, and description.

 ## Bonus features